 - In a separate bowl, combine the water, vinegar, pumpkin, oil, and vanilla.
 Stir to combine.
 Pour into the bowl with the flour mixture.
 Stir until just combined.
 Do not overmix.
 Add a cup of chocolate chips and stir to combine (reserving a half cup to use as a topping for the muffins).

 - Use a cookie dough dispenser or ice cream scoop to dispense equal amounts of batter into prepared muffin pans.
 Top each muffin with a few from the remaining chocolate chips.

-- Bake for 18 – 20 minutes or until a toothpick inserted in the center of one of the muffins comes out clean or with only a few crumbs.
+- Bake for 18 to 20 minutes or until a toothpick inserted in the center of one of the muffins comes out clean or with only a few crumbs.
 To keep the muffins moist, do not overbake.
-Cool muffins in the pan 10 minutes before removing to a wire rack to cool completely.
+Cool muffins in the pan 10 minutes before removing them to a wire rack to cool completely.

 - Store muffins in an airtight container.
 They're best when stored at room temperature where they will keep up to 4 days.
 They will keep in¼ the fridge for up to 7 days or they can be frozen where they will keep 2 to 3 months.